-It is important for you to read the below information before we organise your container transport.
-Port Container Services have certain access requirements for your container to be delivered successfully.
+It is important for you to read the shipping container transport guide before we organise your container transport.
+Port Shipping Containers have certain access requirements for your container to be delivered successfully.

 A solid ground condition is considered reasonable with the ground not being too sandy or of clay texture.
 Soft ground conditions will cause the delivery truck to get bogged and can potentially cause damage to your property.